marcusgsta/blog/README.md

-# Blog
+# Blog - Marcus Gustafsson
-Blogging about web design and development, CSS, JavaScript, React etc.
+Tips and tricks on web design and development, CSS, JavaScript, React and other things.